 I’ve written extensively about my experience (and success) following the Bulletproof diet over the past few years, and although Viome’s recommendations are very much in line with my existing diet, it’s clear based on these recommendations that they want me to eliminate most starchy carbs in favor more fibrous vegetables.
 So time to minimize white rice with sushi, pad Thai rice noodles, or gluten-free pizza.
 Also, I’ll swap out any rice-based gluten-free pasta I make at home with chickpea pasta (which also happens to be high in protein).

 As for minimizing some things I enjoy, does this mean I have to swear off things I enjoy forever?
 Probably not.
 The test results simply indicate that at this moment in time, my body does better without them (or at least keeping them to a minimum).

 If you really want to get into the nitty-gritty of what’s going on inside your gut, Viome also provides a breakdown of all of the organisms identified in your sample (under “My Microbiome Activity” -> “My Microbes”):

 While you are able to filter by microbe type (bacteria, archaea, eukaryotes, probiotics, virus), no additional details are provided about any these organisms.

 If Viome detects any microbes that are found in commercially available probiotic products in your sample, they will appear in the “My Microbiome Activity” section.
 In my case, no probiotics were identified.

 My Next Steps and Follow-up Viome Testing

-Viome's annual plan includes one gut intelligence test and one metabolic intelligence test but some people may want to test more frequently based on personal goals.
-Based on my initial results, I will continue re-testing every two to three months to monitor my progress based on Viome's recommendations.
+Viome’s annual plan includes one gut intelligence test and updated recommendations based on new insights they discover.
+However, some people may want to test more frequently based on personal goals.
+Based on my initial results, I will continue re-testing every six to twelve months to monitor my progress based on Viome’s recommendations.
 Stay tuned!